eparlato/elephant-carpaccio-kata/elephant-carpaccio-backlog.md

   * discount: $0
   * total: $20

-## slice 4 - tax rate is always 6.85% (UT) when the state code is not empty
+## slice 4 - tax amount is a fixed value of 137 when state_code is UT

 * items: 2
 * price: $1000